 - 125 g mascarpone cheese

 - 40 g grated Parmesan cheese plus extra for serving

 - 180 g green peas (frozen are fine)

 Boil salted water and when ready, cook the pasta al dente; 3 minutes before the end of cooking time add the green peas.

-On a medium heat melt the butter in a medium size frying pan, add the ham and fry for 1-2 minutes.
+On medium heat melt the butter in a medium-size frying pan, add the ham and fry for 1-2 minutes.

 Decrease the heat to low, add the milk, mascarpone and Parmesan, stir till the cheeses melt, season.

-Drain the pasta and green peas (reserve a few tablespoons of cooking water); put them back to the pan and pour the sauce.
+Drain the pasta and green peas (reserve a few tablespoons of the cooking water); put them back in the pan and pour the sauce.

 Stir well, adjust the seasoning, if necessary and serve straight away with some extra Parmesan cheese.

 Serving: 1portionCalories: 684kcalCarbohydrates: 83gProtein: 29gFat: 25gSaturated Fat: 14gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gTrans Fat: 1gCholesterol: 77mgSodium: 645mgPotassium: 477mgFiber: 5gSugar: 6gVitamin A: 988IUVitamin C: 27mgCalcium: 211mgIron: 2mg